A fourth moment phenomenon for asymptotic normality of monochromatic subgraphs: Introduction

 \subsection{Acknowledgements}

 We thank Sumit Mukherjee for suggesting this problem.
 We thank Bhaswar Bhattacharya and Sumit Mukherjee for useful discussions.
-NM was supported by a Hertz Graduate Fellowship and the NSF GRFP.
+We thank the anonymous referees for their careful reading and useful comments on improving our manuscript.
+SD acknowledges support from NSF DMS-1928930 during his participation in the program ``Universality and Integrability in Random Matrix Theory and Interacting Particle Systems'' hosted by the Mathematical Sciences Research Institute in Berkeley, California in fall 2021.
+SD’s research was also partially supported by the Fernholz Foundation’s ``Summer Minerva Fellows'' program.
+NM was supported by a Hertz Graduate Fellowship and the NSF Graduate Research Fellowship Program.